-As in Parallel Events two competitors race side by side; it is possible to measure either the difference in time (at Finish) or the individual run times (Start to Finish).
-If run times are measured, the difference in time has to be calculated from the run times (in 1/100th seconds).
-The Jury has to announce at the applicable Team Captains Meeting, which timing method will be used.
-For some special events (ATE) running times may be used to determine rankings (break ties or the award of prizes).
+In Parallel it is possible to measure either the difference in time (at Finish) or the individual run times (Start to Finish).
+If run times are recorded, the difference in time has to be calculated from the run times (in 1/100th seconds).
+The Jury has to announce at the Team Captains Meeting, which timing method will be used.

-1230 Execution of a Parallel on Two Courses
+1230 Execution of a Parallel